Our mission is to serve our community, providing the highest quality of care to every patient, every family, every time.

 Chief Financial Officer

 Louise Joyce has been with the agency for 10 years; initially hired as the Community Liaison to provide education, resources, and support to community and referral partners.
 Over the years, she carefully nurtured and developed YoloCares’ community engagement activities, creating a multi-pronged Community Development Department.
-She now manages a team that manages business development, volunteer and philanthropy programs.
+She now oversees Galileo Place Adult Day Center, Citizens Who Care Volunteer Program and philanthropy.

 Director of Quality and Compliance

 Donna Feeney is a nationally certified medical assistant and brings 10 years of experience in Quality & Patient Safety.
 Prior to her time with YoloCares, Donna developed and managed a centralized quality patient outreach program for Sutter Valley Medical Foundation in which she developed standard work, implemented new EHR platforms and collaborated with and physician leadership.
 Donna was involved in all areas of Quality including monitoring various dashboard goals, risk, patient resource, and infection control.

 Stephanie Baxter, R.N.

 Stephanie Baxter has been a registered nurse leader for seven years; five of the previous years have been spent in service of hospice patients and their families.
 In that time, Stephanie was involved in all areas of hospice care including case management, admissions, intake and as the Assistant Director of Nursing at SunCrest Hospice.
 Her passion lies in providing compassionate care for patients and empowering fellow RNs through education.

 Director of the Center for Loss & Hope, Joshua’s House